 Are you tired of the slow and hard-to-maintain technology that your previous team used?
 Write us, and we will help you resolve this using proper optimization, updates, and code refactoring.

 Factors that shape software maintenance costs

 The number of software products is increasing every day.
 So, it becomes increasingly difficult to promote a product on the market and, above all, to maintain it without exceeding the planned budget.
-When it is impossible to predict the exact amount of software maintenance costs, you can consider the following factors that affect them.
+When it is impossible to predict the exact amount of software maintenance costs in software ebgineering, you can consider the following factors that affect them.

 Technical requirements: The first thing that impacts calculating the cost of maintenance is how you want to see the product.
 It is the starting point that forms the further path, so choose the right direction right from the start.
 Even minor details determine how much time you need to spend on implementation and how many specialists you need to involve.

 Team composition and required seniority level: When you look at most IT budgets, IT teams' rate costs are often the predominant expense.
 Some projects require a few testers and developers.
 Some projects need a big team featuring a project manager, developers, UI/UX designers, and other specialists.
 All of this will significantly affect the final software development cost.

 Time: Once the requirements are set, and you have found the right people to perform tasks, the next important link in the equation is time.
 When planning the development timeline, you should realize that initially set deadlines may not be met due to unpredictable complications.
 The risk of delays can't be ignored, and you should be prepared for them.

 Possible risks & improvement: This is probably the most critical factor in software maintenance.
 Don't think that once you create a program, you don't have to worry about it.
 It is necessary to evaluate the competitiveness of your application.
 If there are many analogs, it might be helpful to rethink the strategy and decide whether to translate your idea into practice or not.